Karen Porter, BS | GC Associate Secretary, IPRS Co-Director

-In her present role as one of the Associate Secretaris of the General Conference, she serves as co-director of Internaional Personnel Resources and Services (IPRS), liaison for the Deferred Mission Appointment (DMA) program, and Secretariat Office Manager.
+In her present role as one of the Associate Secretaries of the General Conference, she serves as co-director of International Personnel Resources and Services (IPRS), liaison for the Deferred Mission Appointment (DMA) program, and Secretariat Office Manager.

 Ann Hamel, PhD, DMin | Clinical Psychologist for Missionary Care

-In the years since Ann has worked extensively with missionaries, both here in the US and abroad.
-In her work, both as a missionary and with missionaries, Ann has experienced first-hand the challenges of being on the front lines of the enemy’s territory.
-As a result she felt a need for additional training to deal with the unique emotional and spiritual issues that missionaries face.
-Ann completed her D.Min with a dissertation on Formational Prayer as a Theosomatic Approach to the Treatment of Trauma in Missionaries.
+In the years since, Ann has worked extensively with missionaries, both here in the USA and abroad.
+In her work, both as a missionary and with missionaries, Ann has experienced firsthand the challenges of being on the front lines of the enemy’s territory.
+As a result, she felt a need for additional training to deal with the unique emotional and spiritual issues that missionaries face.
+Ann completed her doctorate in ministry with a dissertation on Formational Prayer as a Theosomatic Approach to the Treatment of Trauma in Missionaries.

 Ken & Ivanette Osborn | Pastoral Care Providers

-As a young family with a three-year-old and a two-year-old still in diapers, adjustments had to be made to life on the compound of the Bangkok Adventist Hospital where Ken served in administration.
-Ivanette continued to be a stay at home mom.
-A stint followed at the Taiwan Adventist College and Academy where Ken served as business manager.
+As a young family with a three-year-old and a two-year-old still in diapers, adjustments had to be made to life on the compound of the Bangkok Adventist Hospital, where Ken served in administration.
+Ivanette continued to be a stay-at-home mom.
+A stint followed at Taiwan Adventist College and Academy, where Ken served as business manager.
 It was with anticipation that the family looked forward to returning home at the completion of their term of service.
-However, the GC invited them to transfer from Asia to Zimbabwe, Africa where Ken served as an associate treasurer for the Eastern Africa Division with primary responsibility for the overseas missionaries serving in that division territory.
-Educational concerns for three children led to a request for permanent return in 1988.
+However, the GC invited them to transfer from Asia to Zimbabwe, Africa, where Ken served as an associate treasurer for the Eastern Africa Division, with primary responsibility for the overseas missionaries serving in that division territory.
+Educational concerns for their three children led to a request for permanent return in 1988.

-Following 11 years of service at the Atlantic Union Conference and 10 years at the North American Division where Ken served in treasury and Ivanette resumed her career in nursing, a surprise came when Ken was elected at the 2010 GC Session to serve as Treasurer for the Northern Asia-Pacific Division in Ilsan, South Korea.
-Two weeks before departure, Ivanette was informed her assignment was to work as the administrative secretary for Secretariat at the division.
-Fortunately nursing administrative assignments were useful to her repurposed life as an administrative assistant with a major responsibility of interfacing with the ISE’s of NSD.
+Following 11 years of service at the Atlantic Union Conference and 10 years at the North American Division, where Ken served in treasury and Ivanette resumed her career in nursing, a surprise came when Ken was elected at the 2010 GC Session to serve as Treasurer for the Northern Asia-Pacific Division in Ilsan, South Korea.
+Two weeks before their departure, Ivanette was informed that her assignment was to work as the administrative secretary for the Secretariat of the division.
+Fortunately, nursing administrative assignments were useful to her repurposed life as an administrative assistant with a major responsibility of interfacing with the ISE’s of NSD.

-At the 2015 GC Session the Osborn’s officially retired from active church employment to live in Northern California and enjoy life with children and grandchildren There was no anticipation that once again the church would extend an invitation to participate in mission service as “missionary care coordinators” for the ISE’s of the church.
+At the 2015 GC Session, the Osborns officially retired from active church employment to live in Northern California and enjoy life with their children and grandchildren.
+There was no anticipation that once again the church would extend an invitation to participate in mission service as “missionary care coordinators” for the ISE’s of the church.

-Strong support to this new endeavor came from the Osborn’s family: Lorelie Krussow, daughter and English teacher for Pine Hills Adventist Academy; Ron Osborn, son currently teaching at Chapman University in Orange, California; and Kimberly Kim, a Memorial Hospital social worker in South Bend, Indiana.
+Strong support for this new endeavor came from the Osborns’ family: Lorelie Krussow, daughter and English teacher for Pine Hills Adventist Academy; Ron Osborn, son, currently teaching at Chapman University in Orange, California; and Kimberly Kim, a Memorial Hospital social worker in South Bend, Indiana.